Beyond problems with yourself and others, society can often be aligned against you.

 - Who can you rely on, and for what?

-- Even if someone won’t let you spend the night, they’re often willing to hold onto your things temporarily.
+- Even if someone won’t let you spend the night, they’re often willing to hold on to your things temporarily.

 - But, since you’re asking a favor, make plans to repay them later or lose their friendship.